melezhik/swat/intro.md

 ```

 Hurrah!
-Now its fine.
 We succeeded.
-Some comments here regarding swat.ini file we just have used.
+Some comments here regarding swat.ini file we have just used:

 * Swat ini files - are regular bash scripts
-* Generally you may use them to adjust http requests parameters using curl options, as swat relies on curl when making http requests
-* Curl_params variable will be passed to curl
+* Generally one define here additional http requests parameters ( curl_params variable )
+* Swat uses curl to make http requests
-* Swat provides some useful [variables](https://github.com/melezhik/swat#swat-variables) one may utilize - http_method, test_root_dir, etc
+* Swat provides some useful [variables](https://github.com/melezhik/swat#swat-variables) one may utilize
+in swat.ini bash scripts f.e. http_method, test_root_dir, etc.

 ## Code reuse

 Ok.
-Lets go for another route recently failed is GET /restricted/zone.
-Let's re-run it on verbose mode:
+Lets go for another route got failed in first swat run.
+This is GET /restricted/zone.

+Let's re-run it to analyze an output:

 ```